Investors, wary of Fed, sell off emerging market assets again

 LONDON The rout in emerging markets gathered pace on Wednesday, extending to the Turkish lira which, with India's rupee, hit new record lows in a sell off prompted by the expected tailing off of extraordinary U.S. money printing.

 The U.S. Federal Reserve publishes the minutes of its most recent meeting later in the day.
-Investors are hoping for some clarity about the timing of plans to pare, or taper, its $85 billion (£54.17 billion)-a month money quantitative easing programme.
+Investors are hoping for some clarity about the timing of plans to pare, or taper, its $85 billion-a month money quantitative easing program.

 Turkey's lira fell to a record low just a day after the central bank raised interest rates a half point to bolster the currency.
 The move was deemed by markets to be an inadequate policy response given the scale of the challenges facing emerging markets.